MinaProtocol/mina/rfcs/taskforce/0001-buildkiteci.md

 9. Handling mac builds ourselves either with an in-house mac machine or with mac in a data center

+## Support for external contributors

+With build machines running on our infrastructure we need to be careful about running arbitrary code from others.
+Thanks @yourbuddyconner for flagging this one.

+In order to keep our systems safe, CI should not start immediately for non-core team members but rather only start when a core team kicks off the build.
+This can be triggered initially by a step in buildkite, and later move to a bot in GitHub.

+The nice thing about this approach is we no longer need to support a "second class" version of the build for non-core team members that disables access to necessary secrets.
+We can assume all builds have access to all variables.

+Core team reviewers will of course need to double check to see if any secrets are trying to be exfiltrated or our infrastructure is attempting to be compromised before granting permission for CI to run.

 ## Explicitly NOT in scope for this project

 - Autoscaling